kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 We could go about transforming the PDF data into a structured form in a number of ways.
 The most obvious approach would be to use PDF parsing library like [PyMuPDF](https://github.com/pymupdf/PyMuPDF) or [pdfplumber](https://github.com/jsvine/pdfplumber) to extract the data as text, and then prompt an LLM to extract entities and relationships from the text.
-However, this approach requires a lot of custom code to handle the idiosyncrasies of the data shown above, and even then, the output isn't guaranteed to be clean and consistent enough for an LLM to reason over.
+However, this approach requires a lot of custom code to handle the idiosyncrasies of the nested data shown above, and even then, the output isn't guaranteed to be clean and consistent enough for an LLM to reason over.

-A far simpler and quicker way is to use a multimodal LLM like OpenAI's `gpt-4o`, or its smaller cousin `gpt-4o-mini` that take in images as input.
+A simpler and quicker way is to use a multimodal LLM like OpenAI's `gpt-4o`, or its smaller cousin `gpt-4o-mini` that take in images as input.
 We can use BAML to prompt these models to extract the relevant entities and relationships from an _image_ of each page of the PDF, rather than writing a ton of custom code to preprocess the data as text.